Marien Ngouabi University

-Marien Ngouabi University (French: Université Marien Ngouabi, UMNG) is the only state-funded university in the Republic of Congo.
-It is located in the capital of Brazzaville.
+Marien Ngouabi University (French: Université Marien Ngouabi, UMNG) is the only state-funded university in the Republic of the Congo.
+It is located in the nation's capital Brazzaville.

 History

 The University of Brazzaville was founded on 4 December 1971 amidst desires to assert the country's sovereignty.
 Following the assassination of President Marien Ngouabi on 18 March 1977, the university was renamed in his honor on 28 July 1977.
 The University of Brazzaville was a continuation of the Foundation for Higher Education in Central Africa (1961), which in turn developed out of the Center for Higher Education in Brazzaville (1959).
 It has a number of separate campuses, each with individual libraries (ten different ones in 1993), in Brazzaville and the rest of the country.
 The largest and most important library is what is called the Central Library, the Library of the School of Humanities and of the Advanced Institute of Economic, Juridical, Administrative, and Management Sciences (1993 nomenclature); this library originates in the library of French Equatorial Africa's government and the Alliance Française.

 Initially, the university had four institutions and 3,000 students; by 2012 it had grown to 11 institutions and some 20,000 students.